 3. Residential Proxy Detection

-Our Residential Proxy Detection helps identify and block attempts to bypass security through residential IP addresses:
+Our Residential Proxy Detection helps identify and block attempts to bypass controls through residential IP addresses:

 - Detects proxy network usage